r4ulcl/WiFiChallengeLab/README.md

 Virtualized WiFi pentesting laboratory without the need for physical WiFi cards, using mac80211_hwsim and [vwifi](https://github.com/Raizo62/vwifi) proyect.

-The competitive CTF began on March 11 and ends on May 15, 2022.
-Then the laboratory will continue to be active but giving less points.
+The competitive CTF began on March 11 and ended on May 15, 2022.
+Now the lab is still active but giving less points since the solutions have been published.

+## Access WiFiChallenge Lab

+To access the CTFd server [click here](https://wifichallengelab.com/)

+## Manual create VM
+If you want to create the VM manually [click here](https://github.com/RaulCalvoLaorden/WiFiChallengeLab/tree/main/install)

 ## VM System Requirements
 - 4 gb de RAM (6gb recommended)
 - 4 CPUs
 - Virtualize Intel VT-x/EPT or AMD-V/RVI enabled

 ## Download VMDK for VMWare only